 A monthly series of lively literary conversations.
-Now at the Hotel Rex, adjacent to the Library Bar, and Glass Door Gallery in literary-themed North Beach!!
+Now at the Hotel Rex, adjacent to the Library Bar, and Emerald Tablet in literary-themed North Beach!!

 Join Litquake at our “Epicenter” series, where national and international authors engage in lively literary conversations.
 The series strives to create a theater of ideas between writers and readers.
 Admission is donation based (suggested $5-15); cocktails are encouraged.